Skip to content

 Do I need a large following to get a creator economy job?

 Not at all.
 UGC creation, social media management, and community management don’t require any personal following.
-Even for creator-focused roles, micro-influencers with 1,000–10,000 engaged followers can earn real income through targeted partnerships and direct monetization.
+Even for creator-focused roles, creators with 1,000–10,000 engaged followers can earn real income through targeted partnerships and direct monetization.

-What skills do I need for creator economy jobs?
+What skills do I need?

 Are creator economy jobs stable?